joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 Ok, so we've managed to inject the student's phone number into the form; however, we now need to consider the course they are taking, this is a little more tricky.
 You'll notice the course the student is taking is a foreign key (e.g, 211).
 This key relates to the course code in the course table.

-Since we don't want to just display a course number to the user, we need to get the pass a list of courses into our edit view.
+Since we don't want to just display a course number to the user, we need to pass all the rows from our course table into our `/students/edit/:id` view.

 If you open `index.js`, you'll notice we are currently just passing in a blank courses array (`[]`) to the view.